openreplay/documentation/content/deployment/deploy-source.md

 helm upgrade --install databases ./databases -n db --create-namespace --wait -f ./vars.yaml --atomic helm upgrade --install openreplay ./openreplay -n app --create-namespace --wait -f ./vars.yaml --atomic
 ```

+If you ever modify the source code of the back-end services or the DB service, you'll have to  go back to step 3 and then run the above commands once again.

 ### Configure TLS/SSL